tyhopp/prpl/process-release.md

 ## Version bump

-First, bump the `package.json` and `package-lock.json` files for each package you want to release a new version of.
+On the `main` branch, bump the `package.json` and `package-lock.json` files for each package you want to release a new version of.

-Versions should follow [semver](https://semver.org) guidelines and make use of the [`npm version`](https://docs.npmjs.com/cli/v8/commands/npm-version) command to do the bump locally.

 If you want to bump all packages (e.g. with a patch bump), run: